Values, Scope, and Aim of the Journal

 Review and Editorial Process

 Conspectus subscribes to a double-blind peer review process.
 The Editorial Team commits to ensuring anonymity of both authors and reviewers.
-Each article is reviewed by three members of the review board[3] and reviewers are appointed on the basis of expertise.
+Each article is reviewed by three members of the review board[3] and reviewers are appointed based on expertise.
 The review process takes between 4 and 8 weeks.

-The editorial process is divided into twelve phases.
+The editorial process is divided into ten phases.
 Each phase describes the tasks specific to the phase, the person(s) responsible, and signals the phase to follow.
-The times indicated coincide with the biannual publications of Conspectus in a calendar year.

 Phase 1: Article Submission